FAQs

 What is a microaggression?

-A microaggression is an offensive comment or conduct that is directed at someone because of their membership in a marginalized group.
-The behavior is rooted in stereotypes.
 A person is being targeted because of their membership in a marginalized group: e.g. age, race, national origin, sexual orientation, gender, or disability.
 For example, asking an Asian American person where they are really from is a microaggression rooted in stereotypes about national origin, even if the person asking doesn't intend harm.
 Oftentimes, people make an offensive comment and do not even realize how the comment impacted the other person.

 What is DEI?

 DEI stands for Diversity Equity and Inclusion.
 “Diversity” means that an organization seeks to have people from various backgrounds.
 It could include gender, religion, disability, and race.
-Usually an organization will institute hiring and promotion policies that encourages all people to apply and remain with company.
+Usually an organization will institute hiring and promotion policies that encourages all people to apply and remain with the company.
 Unfortunately historically some groups have not received fair treatment, thus creating the need to ensure that everyone has an opportunity.
 A commitment to DEI fosters a richer, more innovative, and ultimately more successful workplace where all people feel valued and empowered to contribute their best work.

 “Equity” ensures fairness within the workplace.
 Equity is actively ensuring fairness within the workplace through measures such as offering mentorship, providing fair access to promotions, and creating pipeline activities to level the playing field for historically marginalized groups.

+“Inclusion” means we don’t anyone to be left out.
 Cultivating a workplace culture that includes everyone could include celebrating cultural holidays or offering food that considers an employee’s religious beliefs.
 It could also be offering training that educates employees about cultural competency.

 What topics do you discuss during the training?